Ai in retail banking

 Customer service

-Here’s what an AI chatbot can do in banking:
+Here’s what an AI chatbot can do in retail banking:

 • Explain the terms of financial services.